XiudingCai/MambaTS-pytorch/README.md

 # MambaTS

-The repo is the official implementation for the paper: MambaTS: Improved Selective State Space Models for Long-term Time Series Forecasting [[paper](http://arxiv.org/abs/2405.16440)].
+The repo is the official implementation for the paper: [MambaTS: Improved Selective State Space Models for Long-term Time Series Forecasting](http://arxiv.org/abs/2405.16440).

 Key codes: